keanekwa/Optiver-Ready-Trader-Go/README.md

 As such, we decided to switch to a market-neutral market-making approach instead, whereby we seeked to profit from trading the bid-ask spread.
 This was implemented in the following strategies:
 - Mid-price trader.
 Refer to [midtrader.py](https://github.com/keanekwa/Optiver-Ready-Trader-Go/blob/main/midtrader.py)
 - Mid-price trader with adjustment for current inventory levels.
 Theoretically this should be more profitable than the midtrader above, but it was not the case for us.
 Refer to [midtraderInvAdj.py](https://github.com/keanekwa/Optiver-Ready-Trader-Go/blob/main/midtraderInvAdj.py)
-- Avellaneda-Stoikov Market Making Model.
+- [Final model that was submitted] Avellaneda-Stoikov Market Making Model.
 This model allowed us to adjust for inventory and volatility in a much more profitable way.
 Refer to [ASModel.py](https://github.com/keanekwa/Optiver-Ready-Trader-Go/blob/main/ASModel.py)

 From extensive testing, we concluded that the Avellaneda-Stoikov Market Making Model was the most reliable model across different market conditions.